sug-berlin/sug-berlin.github.io/README.md

 - Copy the text from [content.md](https://github.com/SailfishOS-Meetup-Berlin/sailfishos-meetup-berlin/blob/master/content.md) and push the publish button
 - Check the [published website](http://sailfishos-meetup-berlin.github.io/sailfishos-meetup-berlin/) if everything is as expected

-# Use jekyllinstead of the automaticpage creator
+# Use jekyll instead of the automatic page creator

 - Why?
 Page creator overwrites everything that is not part of the markdown code pasted.
 E.g. it's not possible to change the [download button](https://github.com/SailfishOS-Meetup-Berlin/sailfishos-meetup-berlin/blob/master/index.html#L17) on top of the generated page.